Alanis Morissette: 1986–1993: Alanis and Now Is The Time

-1993–1997: Jagged Little Pill
+1994–1999: Jagged Little Pill and Supposed Former Infatuation Junkie

-In 1993, Morissette's publisher Leeds Levy at MCA Music Publishing introduced her to manager Scott Welch.
-Welch told HitQuarters he was impressed by her "spectacular voice", her character and her lyrics.
-At the time she was still living at home with her parents.
+In 1993, Morissette's publisher Leeds Levy at MCA Music Publishing introduced her to the manager Scott Welch.
+Welch told HitQuarters he was impressed by her "spectacular" voice, her character and her lyrics.
+At the time she was still living with her parents.
 Together they decided it would be best for her career to move to Toronto and start writing with other people.
 After graduating from high school, Morissette moved from Ottawa to Toronto.
+Her publisher funded part of her development and she spent her time there composing and rehearsing with a number of other musicians, looking to find a songwriting partner for her next album.
+Although a number of songs came out of these sessions, none would make an album cut and no lasting partnerships were formed.

-Her publisher funded part of her development and when she met producer and songwriter Glen Ballard, he believed in her talent enough to let her use his studio.
-The two wrote and recorded Morissette's first internationally released album, Jagged Little Pill, and by the spring of 1995, she had signed a deal with Maverick Records.
-In the same year she learned how to play guitar.
-According to manager Welch, every label they approached, apart from Maverick, declined to sign Morissette.
+After Morissette moved to Los Angeles, she met the producer and songwriter Glen Ballard, who believed in her talent enough to let her use his studio.
+They wrote songs together, with him supporting her sound rather than trying to shape or mold it to his own tastes.
+In her newfound freeness of creative spirit, they wrote and recorded Morissette's first internationally released album, Jagged Little Pill, and in 1995 she signed a deal with Maverick Records.
+According to Welch, every other label they approached declined to sign her.

 Maverick Records released Jagged Little Pill internationally in June 1995.
-The album was expected only to sell enough for Morissette to make a follow-up, but the situation improved quickly when KROQ-FM, an influential Los Angeles modern rock radio station, began playing "You Oughta Know", the album's first single, featuring Flea and Dave Navarro from the Red Hot Chili Peppers.
+It was expected only to sell enough for Morissette to make a follow-up, but the situation improved quickly when KROQ-FM, an influential Los Angeles modern rock radio station, began playing "You Oughta Know", the first single, featuring Flea and Dave Navarro from the Red Hot Chili Peppers.
 The song instantly garnered attention for its scathing, explicit lyrics, and a subsequent music video went into heavy rotation on MTV and MuchMusic.
+In a 2008 interview, Dave Coulier said he was the ex-boyfriend who inspired "You Oughta Know"; in the 2021 documentary Jagged, Morissette denied it is about him.
+In a 2019 appearance on Watch What Happens Live, Morissette mentioned that multiple people have taken credit for being the inspiration behind her song "You Oughta Know".
+She stated, "I just think: If you're going to take credit for a song where I'm singing about someone being a douche or an asshole, you might not want to say, 'Hey!
+That's me!'"
+She described the song as being written out of "devastation", reflecting a range of emotions that women often feel but are told to suppress, such as anger and sadness.